-The Georgia workers’ compensation attorneys at the Bader Law Firm, LLC, see a lot of back injuries, as these are among the most common of work related injuries that people are seeking compensation and benefits for from their employer’s workers’ compensation insurance policy.
+The Georgia workers’ compensation attorneys at Bader Scott Injury Lawyers, see a lot of back injuries, as these are among the most common of work related injuries that people are seeking compensation and benefits for from their employer’s workers’ compensation insurance policy.
 Yet, these cases also come with unique challenges, and one of those challenges is that they aren’t handled correctly, from a medical standpoint.

 This frequently causes the back injury to become much worse, and can even harm your workers’ compensation claim if it is determined that you created some of the damage through a lack of action.
 On the other hand, it is all too often the insurance company’s fault that a patient doesn’t take the appropriate action for their back injury.
 When it comes to back injuries, insurance company claims adjusters can be extremely short sighted when it comes to how those injuries should be treated and managed for the best interests of the patient.